Everything Is Fucked: Summary & Review

 The spin he gave on “how to start a religion” was quite hilarious though.

-Mark Manson found huge success with his previous book with the catchy title “The Subtle Art of Not Giving A Fuck“.
+Mark Manson found huge success with his catchy-titled book “The Subtle Art of Not Giving A Fuck“.

 And probably he felt like he had to deliver something similar.
 At least when it comes to language.

-I didn’t particularly enjoy the “bro philosophy” in “The Subtle Art”, and I enjoyed it even less here, where it felt forced, and unnatural and also removed authority from the author.
+I didn’t particularly enjoy the “bro philosophy” in “The Subtle Art”, and I enjoyed it even less here, where it felt forced, unnatural, and also undermined the author’s authority.

 For example: